LaRenaiocco/community-library/README.md

 ## <a name="future"></a>The Future of Community Library
 There are lots of new features planned for additional sprints:
+* Use a geolocating API to only show books within a certain distance of the user OR
+* Have regions/groups that users can join or create in their own community
 * Allow editing of profile information (including email, password)
 * Allow editing of book data (updating genres, description, etc)
 * Adding settings for availability of books